SmoothWAN/SmoothWAN-docs/docs/installation.md

 **All done!**

-You can change your password in the administration page.
+You can change your web login password in the administration page.
 ![](assets/setup/12.webp){: style="max-height:700px;border:6px solid #d2ccf1;"}

 ***
-**Note**
+**Notes**

-Few devices are problematic with SmoothWAN built-in interface renamer (the unique name shown in the example as `USB_1f16`), you can disable this option in Speedify configuration page menu -> Options.
+- Some USB devices are problematic with SmoothWAN built-in USB network adapter renamer (the unique name shown in the example as `USB_1f16`), you can disable this option in Speedify navigation menu -> Options.
 The adapter naming will be named by the order of first detection e.g `usb0`, `usb1` which can be random on every power up.
-For data cap limit users, Speedify won't be able to tell which WAN to limit persistently in this mode.
+For data limited users, Speedify won't be able to tell which USB connected adapter corresponds to the set data limits and statistcs.

 ![](assets/setup/13.webp){: style="max-height:700px;border:6px solid #d2ccf1;"}